Skip to content

 Since 28 December 2024, Directive (EU) 2022/2380, known as the "common charger" directive, applies across the European Union.
 It amends the RED 2014/53/EU directive by inserting an article 3.3(a) that mandates a USB-C port as the wired charging interface for most portable devices, and forces manufacturers to offer the product for sale without a charger.
 Laptops benefit from a deferral until 28 April 2026.

-• Smartphones and mobile phones
+• Handheld mobile phones (smartphones included)

 • Tablets